 The maximum total dose must not exceed 40 micrograms/hour and you should not apply more than two patches at the same time.
-For example, if the total maximum dose is applied, no more than two 20 micrograms/h buprenorphine patches should be applied.
-Take note of the strength of patch being given to you by your pharmacist.
+If one 40 micrograms/hour patch is applied, no additional patches should be applied.

-Do not use Buprenorphine Sandoz patches to treat any other complaint unless your doctor tells you to.
+Do not use BUPREDERMAL patches to treat any other complaint unless your doctor tells you to.